-- 5. Central Bedfordshire Council (CBC) are currently well on with has adopted its their new Local Plan 2015-2035.
-The Pre-Submission Draft was submitted to government on 30 April 2018 and will now be subject to an independent examination by a Planning Inspector.
-This followed the last consultation which ran from January to February 2018.
-The Planning Inspector's task is to consider the soundness of the submitted plan, based on the criteria within paragraph 182 of the National Planning Policy Framework.
-The inspector will also consider whether the plan has been prepared in accordance with the duty to co-operate and meets the legal and procedural requirements.
-CBC officers submitted additional evidence to the Inspectors on 15 May 2020, to address the concerns raised in their letter of 30 September. - 3.
-CBCThe Local Plan is the key strategic planning document for Central Bedfordshire and will-guides and supports the delivery of new infrastructure, homes and jobs.
+3. Central Bedfordshire Council (CBC) has adopted its new Local Plan 2015-2035.
+The Local Plan is the key strategic planning document for Central Bedfordshire and guides and supports the delivery of new infrastructure, homes and jobs.
 It sets out the long-term vision and objectives for the area, what is going to happen, where, and how this will be achieved and delivered over the next 20 years.
 It is important to note that all policies within the local plan will apply to all development where appropriate.
-Appendix 3 summarises the key policies of the Local Plan. - Chapter 4 provides a short summary of our overall vision and strategic objectives.
-Chapter 5 sets out how CBC propose growth should be distributed across Central Bedfordshire.
-Chapter 6 provides a general overview of the proposed large-scale growth locations.
-Chapter 7 is concerned with implementation and delivery and how the overall plan targets are calculated.

-The chapters that follow are then themed by topic area.

-- Until the new Local Plan is finally adopted, a retained policy-the North Local Development Framework, covers the north area of Central Bedfordshire, formerly the area covered by Mid Bedfordshire District Council.
-It is currently the adopted local plan for this area.
-It includes the Core Strategy and Development Management Policies Development Plan Document, the Site Allocations Document and the Proposals Maps.
-There are also a number of saved polices from the Mid Bedfordshire Local Plan 2005. - .
-In addition to general policy In addition to the Local Plan, the Minerals and Waste Local Plan: Strategic Sites and Policies (MWLP: SSP) was adopted by the full council of all three councils in Bedfordshire (Central Bedfordshire Council, Bedford Borough Council & Luton Borough Council) in January 2014.
+Appendix 3 summarises the key policies of the Local Plan.

+- 4. In addition to the Local Plan, the Minerals and Waste Local Plan: Strategic Sites and Policies (MWLP: SSP) was adopted by the full council of all three councils in Bedfordshire (Central Bedfordshire Council, Bedford Borough Council & Luton Borough Council) in January 2014.
 Waste and Mineral planning had been a function of the county council before it was abolished in 2009, being replaced by the three unitary councils.

-- The MWLP: SSP sets out the strategic allocations for mineral extraction and for waste management development in the Plan area together with strategic policies which will guide the ongoing supply of minerals and development of waste management facilities.
-Some of these policies supersede those set out in the Bedfordshire and Luton Minerals and Waste Local Plan adopted 2005. - 5.
-FTC will also be consulted on mineral and waste applications. - 6.
-The CBC Design Guide sets out the key principles and standards to ensure all new development is of the highest quality.
-It was published in September 2014 and is supported by other guidance on specific areas such as: - Sustainable Drainage Systems - Local Transport Plans and Strategies - Landscape Character Guidance - 9.
-It sets out the key principles and standards to ensure that all new development is of the highest quality.
-Originally published in 2014, it is supported by other guidance on specific area such as:
+- 5. The MWLP: SSP sets out the strategic allocations for mineral extraction and for waste management development in the Plan area together with strategic policies which will guide the ongoing supply of minerals and development of waste management facilities.
+Some of these policies supersede those set out in the Bedfordshire and Luton Minerals and Waste Local Plan adopted 2005.
+FTC will also be consulted on mineral and waste applications.

-- layout

-- street developments

-- parking provision

-- home dimensions
+- 6. The CBC Design Guide sets out the key principles and standards to ensure all new development is of the highest quality.
+It was published in September 2014 and is supported by other guidance on specific areas such as:

 - Sustainable Drainage Systems

 - Local Transport Plans and Strategies

 - Landscape Character Guidance

-It sets out the key principles and standards to ensure the delivery of high-quality design in Central Bedfordshire and the Council's expectations in relation to:
+- 7. It sets out the key principles and standards to ensure that all new development is of the highest quality.
+Originally published in 2014, it is supported by other guidance on specific area such as:

 - layout

 - street developments

 - parking provision

 - home dimensions

-It is a material consideration in the determination of planning applications and should be used to guide all types of new development in Central Bedfordshire.

-- 8. It is in 10 parts, with.
-1 One core document and 9 accompanying themed supplements.
+- 8. It is a material consideration in the determination of planning applications and should be used to guide all types of new development in Central Bedfordshire.
+It is in 10 parts, with 1 core document and 9 accompanying themed supplements.

 - Placemaking in Central Bedfordshire

 - Green Infrastructure, Climate Change Adaptation and Sustainable Buildings

 - The Historic Environment

 - Public Realm

 - Residential Development

 - Accommodating Specific Housing Needs

 - Householder Alterations and Extensions

 - Larger Footprint Buildings

 - Town Centre Vitality

 - Highways Construction Standards & Specifications Guide

-- 10.9.
-Central Bedfordshire Council provides considerable information about making a planning application on its website, where applications can also be tracked, and decisions found.
-This also

-links to the Planning Portal which is the UK Government's online planning and building regulations resource for England and Wales.
+- 9. Central Bedfordshire Council provides considerable information about making a planning application on its website, where applications can also be tracked, and decisions found.
+This also links to the Planning Portal which is the UK Government's online planning and building regulations resource for England and Wales.
 CBC produce a weekly list of new applications which is made available to FTC.
 CBC offer pre-application advice to applicants, however in most cases this is a chargeable service.

-11.10.
-CBC's online register of planning applications allows the public to:
+- 10. CBC's online register of planning applications allows the public to:

+- View and monitor the progress of planning applications online

+- Submit representations about planning applications made to the council

+- See whether an appeal has been lodged and the result

+- View weekly and monthly lists of applications and decisions